metio/terraform-provider-k8s/docs/data-sources/tests_testkube_io_test_execution_v1_manifest.md

 Optional:

-- `active_deadline_seconds` (Number) Optional duration in seconds the pod may be active on the node relative toStartTime before the system will actively try to mark it failed and kill associated containers.Value must be a positive integer.
+- `active_deadline_seconds` (Number) Optional duration in seconds the pod may be active on the node relative to StartTime before the system will actively try to mark it failed and kill associated containers.
+Value must be a positive integer.
 - `args` (List of String) additional executor binary arguments
 - `args_mode` (String) usage mode for arguments
 - `artifact_request` (Attributes) artifact request body with test artifacts (see [below for nested schema](#nestedatt--spec--execution_request--artifact_request))